Checkmk Conference #6 goes digital. Get your tickets here!

-In the box Downtimes you will find tools to manually enter maintenance times for the desired hosts and services.
+In the Downtimes panel you will find tools to manually enter maintenance times for the desired hosts and services.
 For a detailed explanation see the article Scheduled downtimes.

-Finally, the section Various Commands offers all kinds of different tools, for example for activating/deactivating notifications and checks, in order to temporarily exclude certain areas of the infrastructure from monitoring.
-The options are essentially self-explanatory, but the Reschedule active checks item deserves a special mention: You can use it to manually trigger active checks, such as the Hardware/Software Inventory, outside the usual rhythm.
-However, for many hosts, this could cause short-term peaks in CPU usage.
-To counteract this, the checks can be evenly distributed over a period of minutes.
+Finally, the section Various Commands offers all kinds of different tools – for example, for activating/deactivating notifications and checks in order to temporarily exclude certain areas of the infrastructure from monitoring.
+The options are essentially self-explanatory, but the Reschedule active checks item deserves a special mention.
+You can use this to manually trigger active checks, such as the Hardware/Software Inventory, outside its usual cycle.
+However, for many hosts this could cause short-term peaks in CPU usage.
+To counteract this the checks can be evenly distributed over a period of minutes.